Bang Tabun: Tourism

 Bang Tabun is now regarded as another tourist attraction of Phetchaburi.
 There are many restaurants and homestay resort-style accommodations available to visitors.
-Bang Tabun is the perfect place for those who want to experience the lifestyle of local people who make a living by fisheries and raising blood cockles as well as other types of bivalves, such as mussels, oysters.
+Local people make a living by fisheries and raising blood cockles as well as other types of bivalves, such as mussels, oysters.
 The area is regarded as one of the largest blood cockle cultures in the country.
 Salted fish and dried seafood products are local good stuffs.

 At the same time, it is a great place for birdwatching activities.
 Including a cruise out to the Ao Bang Tabun to see Bryde's whales.